 Protect Yourself, Other Drivers and the Accident Scene

 Protect yourself, other drivers, and the accident scene.
 I always recommend people carry a safety triangle in the trunk of their car.
 Following a collision, if you have a safety device or signal, you should place it an appropriate distance from the collision in order to warn other drivers.
 You should do this ONLY if it is safe for you to do so.
 (Running out in the middle of a busy freeway to put up a plastic safety triangle would fall under the heading of "REALLY bad idea!")

 I graduated from law school, but I didn't attend medical school.
 I'll bet most of you didn't either.
 Remember that serious injuries don't always result in immediate pain or bleeding.
 If you need an ambulance - use it.
 If not, you may later need to drive to an emergency room or to your doctor's office.
 Don't take chances with your health.
 Keep in mind, most personal injury attorneys can help you find ways to get the medical care you need, even if you don't have health insurance.

 Know Your Rights!

 The sixth step is to call a lawyer.
 (You knew this was coming, right?)
-Most people don’t know what their legal rights are after an accident, nor do they know how to enforce those rights.
+Most people don't know what their legal rights are after an accident, nor do they know how to enforce those rights.
 An honest and knowledgeable attorney is your best ally in protecting yourself in the unfortunate (and almost unavoidable) event of a car wreck.
-Remember, this article doesn’t act as specific legal advice.
-I’m just giving some general tips here.
+Remember, this article doesn't act as specific legal advice.
+I'm just giving some general tips here.
+I've been practicing personal injury law and helping folks who have been in auto accidents in Houston for almost 20 years.
+I'm always happy to answer questions at no charge.
 You can protect yourself before an accident by driving safely, driving defensively and always wearing a seat belt.
 You can protect yourself after an accident by following these tips above.